MichaelDBA/pgbouncer_pkg/README.md

 A wrapper around the pgbouncer show commands

 # History
 **pgbouncer_pkg** is an sql extension based on an extension from David Fetter, **pgbouncer_wrapper**, which was also based on an article ("Retrieving PgBouncer Statistics via dblink") by Peter Eisentraut.
-It just simplifies stuff a bit.
+It just simplifies the setup by just plopping 2 files in a cluster's extension directory.

 # Overview
 **pgbouncer_pkg** just contains the query show commands, not the commands that actually do stuff, like RELOAD, etc.  You just plop these two files in the PostgreSQL extension directory for a particular cluster.
 Then create the extension.